essdot/gentoo/README.md

 `loop(gen) -> Generator`

-Turns `gen` into an infinite loop.
 Yields the values from `gen` until `gen` is done, then yields those values forever in a loop.

 ```javascript
 function * gen () {